 Start by teaching 3 or 4 simple guitar chords that are commonly used in songs.
 Then focus on how to change between the chords and strumming patterns.
 This will help your kids see how they can learn thousands of songs by using the same chords.

 Learning a new musical instrument takes time and requires a lot of attention.
 However, the best thing about guitars is that you can start learning with the music that you love.
 This makes the process of learning fun and inspiring.

-The songs in this list are well known, so when you play them in front of your friends or family everyone can sing along.
+The songs on this list are popular, so when you play them in front of your friends or family, everyone can sing along.
 This makes it a great way to entertain others while having a good time.

 I hope that you enjoy learning these easy guitar songs for kids, and I hope you find many more tunes to learn afterward!